 My advice to anyone studying this course would be: ‘keep your mind open’.
 University is an opportunity to engage with people of different ages, with different ideas and from different parts of the world– not an opportunity you get every day.
 During this course my mind has been opened and my knowledge expanded, breaking down and re-constructing a lot of pre-conceived ideas I had about the world, leading me to consider different opinions and attitudes.
 The course is fun, inspiring and challenging – a brilliant selection for anyone who wants to get to grips with real issues within society at this present moment in time.

-Hannah studied the Sociology and Criminology BA (Hons) through Honours Select.
+Hannah studied the Sociology and Criminology BA (Hons) through combined degrees.

 I enjoyed the course material, the ability to develop my own opinions and engage in debates with people about specific topics.
 Staff are really friendly and approachable; you are taught by up to date, current researchers in the fields of sociology and criminology.
 My peers were so supportive; being a small cohort helped with this.
 I obtained a 2:1 which enabled me to continue studying here as a postgraduate.
 I’m now studying for a Masters in Criminological Research.

 I wanted to take a course that offers a thorough grounding in both quantitative and qualitative research methods and plenty of scope and flexibility for developing my research interests.
 The MA Social Research Methods course at the University of Liverpool stood out as being particularly suitable for my needs.
 Liverpool's School of Sociology, Social Policy and Criminology has a reputation for research excellence and I was attracted by the prospect of learning from teaching staff who are leading social researchers in their respective fields.
 Moreover, Liverpool has a well-established tradition of doing research that makes a tangible difference to society, which was an important factor in my decision.